Supporting IPv6

 IPv6 is the next generation internet protocol which improves scalability of the internet to support it's growth in the future, in various ways:

 - IP address size increased to 128 bits, from 32 bits in IPv4, allowing everything to have a globally routable IP, and eliminating the need for NAT.
-It is also the answer to IPv4 address space exhaustion happening within a few years.
+It is also the answer to IPv4 address space exhaustion.

 - standardize the subnet prefix length and allow for stateless autoconfiguration to simplify network management